Aaron Long (soccer): Los Angeles FC

 On January 4, 2023, Long signed a two-year contract with Los Angeles FC.
 He was a free agent and attracted offers from Seattle Sounders FC, Inter Miami CF, Monterrey, Cruz Azul, and two unnamed English clubs.

 International career

 On September 2, 2018, Long received his first call-up to the United States national team.
 He made his first international appearance in a 1–1 draw against Peru.
 The following year, he captained the national team in a 3–0 friendly victory against Panama on January 27, 2019.
-In June 2019, Long was called up to his first international tournament when Gregg Berhalter named him to the final roster for the 2019 CONCACAF Gold Cup.
+In June 2019, he was called up to his first international tournament when Gregg Berhalter named him to the final roster for the 2019 CONCACAF Gold Cup.
 On June 22, 2019, Long scored his first two international goals in a Gold Cup victory over Trinidad and Tobago.